 To apply for this credit contact the New Mexico Energy, Minerals and Natural Resources Department (EMNRD) who certifies the eligibility of the donation.
-Once the certificate of eligibility is received from EMNRD, complete Form RPD-41335, Land Conservation Incentives Tax Credit Application, and submit to TRD with a copy of the certificate of eligibility.
+Once the certificate of eligibility is received from EMNRD, complete Form RPD-41335, Land Conservation Incentives Tax Credit Application, and submit to the Taxation and Revenue Department with a copy of the certificate of eligibility.

-Once approval is received from TRD, claim this credit by completing Form RPD-41282, Land Conservation Incentives Credit Claim Form, and attach it to your FID-1 with Schedule FID-CR.
+Once approval is received from the Taxation and Revenue Department, claim this credit by completing Form RPD-41282, Land Conservation Incentives Credit Claim Form, and attach it to your FID-1 with Schedule FID-CR.
 Also, attach the letter received from EMNRD certifying treatment as a qualified donation.
 Unused credit may not be refunded but may be carried forward for up to 20 consecutive years following the year in which the qualified donation occurred.

-In the Credit Approval Number box, enter the credit number assigned by TRD on Form RPD-41335, Land Conservation Incentives Credit Application.
+In the Credit Approval Number box, enter the credit number assigned by the Taxation and Revenue Department on Form RPD-41335, Land Conservation Incentives Credit Application.
 If the credit was transferred, enter the new credit number from Form RPD-41336, Notice of Transfer of Land Conservation Incentives Tax Credit.